apollographql/apollo-ios/docs/source/fragments.md

 }
 ```

-Apollo iOS automaticaly adds a `__typename` field to selection sets for abstract types, and generates a constant `__typename` property for concrete types.
+Apollo iOS automatically augments your queries to add a `__typename` field to selection sets.
 This is used primarily to support conditional fragments, but it means a `__typename` property is always defined and can be used to differentiate between object types manually if needed.